kcp-dev/kcp/docs/content/concepts/apis/cached-resources.md

     local: 8 # (2)
 ```

-1. `cache` resource count refers to the count of objects currently in cache for this CachedResource.
+1. `cache` resource count refers to the count of objects currently in cache for this ClusterCachedResource.
-2. `local` resource count refers to the count of objects the CachedResource currently sees in its workspace.
+2. `local` resource count refers to the count of objects the ClusterCachedResource currently sees in its workspace.

-The objects a CachedResource is watching are always replicated in the direction **from** CachedResource's workspace **into** cache.
+The objects a ClusterCachedResource is watching are always replicated in the direction **from** ClusterCachedResource's workspace **into** cache.
 Note that this means the only way to modify the in-cache copies is to modify the original objects.
 In-cache objects can be then projected into a workspace as a read-only API.
-This is done by creating a respective APIExport with [CachedResource virtual resource](#exporting-cachedresources), and binding to it.
+This is done by creating a respective APIExport with [ClusterCachedResource virtual resource](#exporting-clustercachedresources), and binding to it.

 ```mermaid
 flowchart TD